miyinari22/toki-pona-CVVC-reclist/README.md

 Since toki pona is a conlang with 120 words (approx.), and [DeepVocal](https://www.deep-vocal.com/) has dictionary feature, I made a dictionary with all with all the words for the toki pona.

 Also is included a Phonetic dictionary (dvtb file) & voice.dvcfg file for examples if you want to make a toki pona DeepVocal Voicebank.

+## What's toki pona?

+Unlike Esperanto, toki pona is a constructed language that favors simplicity over clarity, and touts itself as "the language of good.
+The simple way of life."
+You can learn more about the language [here](https://tokipona.org/)